Chemical Hair Straighteners & Cancer Risks

 Formaldehyde

 Heat usually activates chemical straightening solutions.
 When a stylist heats the solution, formaldehyde in the products gets released into the air as a gas.
-The International Agency for Research on Cancer identifies formaldehyde as a human carcinogen based on leukemia and nasopharyngeal studies.
+The International Agency for Research on Cancer (IARC) identifies formaldehyde as a human carcinogen based on leukemia and nasopharyngeal studies.
+The IARC studies have found significant evidence that formaldehyde causes nasopharyngeal cancer, strong but not sufficient evidence of leukemia, and limited evidence of sinonasal cancer.

 Parabens

-This group of chemicals, often used as preservatives in cosmetics products, has a high endocrine-disruption capacity.
-They disturb the hormones and reproductive systems of men and women and increase the risk of cancer.
+This group of chemicals, often used as preservatives in cosmetic products, foods and pharmaceuticals, has a high endocrine-disruption capacity.
+They disturb the hormones and reproductive systems of men and women and may increase the risk of certain cancers.
+Parabens are ubiquitous in our environment and several studies have linked exposure to this group with breast cancer, as well as various reproductive health issues in males.

 See if You Qualify for a Lawsuit Our Partners